Uniform Last-Iterate Guarantee for Bandits and Reinforcement Learning: Introduction

 In this paper, we answer both questions affirmatively.
-Specifically, our main contributions are summarized as follows: \begin{itemize} \item We introduce a new performance measure called \textit{uniform last-iterate} (ULI), which simultaneously characterizes cumulative and instantaneous performance of bandit algorithms.
-On one hand, ULI can characterize the instantaneous performance: the per-round regret of any algorithm with ULI guarantee is upper bounded by a function, monotonically decreasing for large time $t$.
-On the other hand, we show that any algorithm with the ULI guarantee is also uniform-PAC, demonstrating that ULI can imply cumulative performance.
+Our main contributions are summarized as follows. \begin{itemize*} \item We introduce a new metric called \textit{uniform last-iterate} (ULI), which simultaneously characterizes cumulative and instantaneous performance of sequential decision-making algorithms.
+On one hand, ULI can characterize the instantaneous performance: the per-round suboptimality of any algorithm with ULI guarantee is upper bounded by a function, monotonically decreasing for late time $t$.
+On the other hand, we show that any algorithm with a (near-optimal) ULI guarantee is also (near-optimally) uniform-PAC, demonstrating that ULI can imply cumulative performance.

 \item To answer the question whether ULI is achievable, we examine three common types of bandit algorithms in the finite arm setting.
-First, we provide a stronger analysis to show that many existing elimination-based algorithms indeed enjoy the ULI guarantee.
-Second, we provide a lower bound for optimistic algorithms (such as UCB-type \citep{jamieson2014lil}), which shows that even if the optimistic algorithms enjoy a near-optimal cumulative performance, their instantaneous performance is significantly worse than elimination-based algorithms.
-Finally, we propose a meta-algorithm that enables any high-probability adversarial bandit algorithms, with a mild condition, to hold the ULI guarantee, and we demonstrate that many adversarial bandit algorithms naturally hold such a condition.
+First, we provide a stronger analysis to show that many existing elimination-based algorithms indeed enjoy a near-optimal ULI guarantee.
+Then, we propose a meta-algorithm that enables any high-probability adversarial bandit algorithms, with a mild condition, to achieve a near-optimal ULI guarantee, and we show that such condition naturally holds for many adversarial bandit algorithms.
+Finally, we provide a hardness result showing that optimistic algorithms (e.g., lil'UCB \citep{jamieson2014lil}) cannot achieve near-optimal ULI guarantee.
+As lil'UCB is near-optimally uniform-PAC, our hardness result also implies that ULI is \textit{strictly stronger} than uniform-PAC.

-\item If the number of arms is infinite, we propose an oracle-efficient\footnote{A linear bandit algorithm is oracle-efficient if it calls an optimization oracle per-round at most polynomial times.} linear bandit algorithm with the ULI guarantee (with access to an optimization oracle).
-In particular, we propose an adaptive barycentric spanner technique, selecting finitely many base arms that can represent all (possibly infinitely many) well-behaved arms.
-Leveraging the phased elimination algorithm \citep{lattimore2020learning}, our algorithm can conduct the elimination over all arms by only playing a finite subset of arms and querying the optimization oracle only a polynomial number of times. \end{itemize}
+\item For linear bandits with infinitely-many arms, we propose an oracle-efficient\footnote{A linear bandit algorithm is oracle-efficient if it calls an optimization oracle per-round for at most polynomial number of times.} linear bandit algorithm with the ULI guarantee (with access to an optimization oracle).
+In particular, we propose an adaptive barycentric spanner technique, selecting finitely many base arms that can linearly represent all (possibly infinitely many) well-behaved arms.
+This technique generalizes the one in \citep{AwerbuchK08} for elimination-based algorithms by adaptively identifying spaces that active arms span.
+Leveraging the phased elimination algorithm \citep{lattimore2020learning}, our algorithm can conduct the elimination over all arms by only playing a finite subset of arms and querying a linearly-constrained optimization oracle for only a polynomial number of times.